DecX-x/token_sui/README.md

-# Kampus Token - Creating Token Using SUI and Move Network
+Creating Token Using SUI and Move Network

-A comprehensive project demonstrating how to create a custom token on the SUI blockchain using the Move programming language.

 ## Project Overview